-We did not audit the financial statements of the associate, Sinher Technology Co., Ltd., accounted for using the equity method for the years ended December 31, 2016 and 2015.
-The financial statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts for these associates was based solely on the reports of the other auditors.
-The carrying values of the investment in associates were \$380,788 thousand and \$408,345 thousand, or 0.20% and 0.24% of the consolidated total assets as of December 31, 2016 and 2015, respectively.
-Comprehensive income amounts recognized under the equity method were \$60,698 thousand and \$68,276 thousand, or 0.42% and 0.28% of the consolidated comprehensive income for the years ended December 31, 2016 and 2015, respectively.
+We did not audit the financial statements of the associate, Sinher Technology Co., Ltd., accounted for using the equity method for the years ended December 31, 2017 and 2016.
+Those financial statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts for these associates was based solely on the reports of the other auditors.
+The amount of the equity method investment in the abovementioned associate was NT\$383,335 thousand and NT\$380,788 thousand, or 0.18% and 0.20% of the Group's consolidated total assets, as of December 31, 2017 and 2016, respectively.
+The Group's share of the comprehensive income recognized under the equity method was NT\$35,600 thousand and NT\$60,698 thousand, or 0.20% and 0.42% of the Group's consolidated comprehensive income, for the years ended December 31, 2017 and 2016, respectively.

-We have also audited the parent company only financial statements of Catcher Technology Co., Ltd. as of and for the years ended December 31, 2016 and 2015 on which we have issued an unqualified opinion modified report.
+We have also audited the parent company only financial statements of Catcher Technology Co., Ltd. as of and for the years ended December 31, 2017 and 2016 on which we have issued an unqualified opinion modified report.

-Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements into effect by FSC of Taiwan, the ROC, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and IFRS, IAS, IFRIC, and SIC endorsed and issued into effect by FSC of Taiwan, the ROC, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.